Sunday, May 19, 2024

 from the nay in name

-or begins to learn
+or returns to view

 how some become lovers